Medical Cannabis Observational Study for Antiemetic Intervention in Chemotherapy (MOSAIC)

 Medical cannabis is commonly used by patients to help with nausea, appetite, sleep, pain, and other treatment-related symptoms.
 Although cannabis is legal for medical use in many U.S. states and cancer is a qualifying condition, there is limited scientific evidence about how well cannabis works for chemotherapy-related nausea when used alongside modern anti-nausea medications.
 More research is needed to understand its benefits, risks, and how it may best be used.

-The purpose of this study is to collect early (pilot) data on whether medical cannabis can reduce nausea in adults receiving moderately or highly nausea-causing chemotherapy.
-The study will also examine whether cannabis affects vomiting, appetite, fatigue, sleep, pain, nerve pain, mood, and quality of life.
-In addition, blood samples will be collected to explore whether cannabis is associated with changes in inflammation related to cancer treatment.
+The purpose of this study is to examine the associations between patient-directed medical cannabis use and chemotherapy-related symptoms in adults receiving moderately or highly nausea-causing chemotherapy.
+The study will also evaluate associations between medical cannabis use and vomiting, appetite, fatigue, sleep, pain, nerve pain, mood, and quality of life.
+In addition, blood samples will be collected to explore whether medical cannabis use is associated with changes in inflammation related to cancer treatment.

 About 50 adults with cancer who are receiving chemotherapy will take part in this study at the University of Rochester Medical Center.
-Participants must be 21 years of age or older, experiencing significant nausea despite standard anti-nausea medications, and receiving chemotherapy that commonly causes nausea.
-People with certain medical or psychiatric conditions, recent cannabis use, or lung disease will not be eligible for safety reasons.
+Participants must be 21 years of age or older and receiving chemotherapy that commonly causes nausea.
+People with certain medical or psychiatric conditions, recent cannabis use, history of stroke, TIA, COPD, or lung disease may be excluded based on study eligibility criteria.

-Medical cannabis will be obtained through a state-licensed dispensary and used primarily during the four days surrounding each chemotherapy treatment, when nausea is most likely to occur.
-Cannabis will be used with a standardized vaporization device to help ensure consistent dosing.
-Participants will keep daily diaries to record nausea, vomiting, cannabis use, and any side effects.
+The study will not provide, prescribe, or direct the use of medical cannabis.
+Decisions regarding medical cannabis use will be made by participants and their medical team.
+Participants will keep daily diaries to record nausea, vomiting, cannabis use (if applicable), and any side effects.
 They will also complete questionnaires about symptoms, mood, and quality of life.
 Blood samples will be collected once per chemotherapy cycle during routine lab visits.

-Possible risks include side effects of cannabis such as dizziness, anxiety, sleepiness, or difficulty concentrating, as well as minor risks from blood draws such as bruising or lightheadedness.
-Participants will be given safety instructions, including avoiding driving after cannabis use.
-There may or may not be direct benefit to participants, but the information gained may help improve nausea management for future cancer patients.
+Possible risks include minor risks from blood draws such as bruising or lightheadedness.
+There is no direct benefit to participants in trial participation, but the information gained may help improve nausea management for future cancer patients.

 Study Type